Rabies is a highly fatal disease that affects the central nervous system.

 Even if previously vaccinated against rabies, people who have been bitten, scratched or exposed to the saliva of a potentially infected animal should:

-The doctor may recommend treatment to reduce the risk of infection.
-Treatment may involve a combination of multiple doses of rabies vaccine given over a month and an injection of rabies immunoglobulin.
+The doctor may recommend preventive treatment to reduce the risk of infection.
+This is usually multiple doses of rabies vaccine given over a month and may include an injection of rabies immunoglobulin.
+It should be started as soon as possible following exposure, so it is important to seek medical care urgently if bitten, scratched or exposed to the saliva of a potentially infected animal.

 Diagnosing rabies